 The Military Service Deposit Payment Form is intended for use by federal civilian employees to make payments on their Military Service Deposit amount due.
 This form cannot be utilized until after receipt of notification from the employee’s servicing payroll office indicating the amount due.
 Specific information from the notification letter (database and employee ID) is required to complete the form.
-Payment can be made online using bank account information, debit or credit card or PayPal.
+Payment can be made online using bank account information, debit card, credit card, PayPal or DWOLLA.

 How To Buy Back Your Military Time

 - Am I eligible to “buy back” military service time?